Updated August 22, 2023

 Introduction to Break Links in Excel

+In this article, we will learn about Break Links in Excel.
 You may come across using data from one workbook to another.
-We can find many situations where we can see link from one to another workbook.
-This is called external links.
-These invisible links are mostly unnoticeable and may trouble you on your calculations.
+We can find many situations where we can see links from one workbook to another.
+These are called external links.
+These invisible links are mostly unnoticeable and may trouble you with your calculations.
 Excel consists of options to remove these external links.
-Most probably we use to break these links while going with any calculations.
-For different calculations, you will be referring cells from one worksheet to another.
+Most probably, we used to break these links while going with any calculations.
+You will be referring cells from one worksheet to another for different calculations.
 In this case, there exist links from one to another.
-If we are deleting a workbook which linked with another workbook for any type of calculation, this will lead to an error on your calculations.
-In a similar way, if you make any changes on your referred workbook, your calculations keep changing.
+Deleting a workbook linked with another workbook for any type of calculation will lead to an error in your calculations.
+Similarly, your calculations keep changing if you make any changes to your referred workbook.

-You may have to break the links associated with:
+You may have to break the links associated with the following:

 - Normal workbook formulas